Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 ---
 # Problem Package Format

-This is the legacy version of the specification and the <s class="icpc">ICPC</s><s class="kattis">Kattis</s> variant.
+This is the `2023-07-draft` version of the specification and the <s class="icpc">ICPC</s><s class="kattis">Kattis</s> variant.
 Click on <s class="icpc">Kattis</s><s class="kattis">ICPC</s> in the sidebar to switch.